 The Professional Registered Nursing Program at Lake Area Tech is an Associate of Applied Science Degree Program.
 The AAS Nursing Program prepares students who are Licensed Practical Nurses to complete a program of study in professional nursing that incorporates theory, clinical, lab, and simulation experiences.
 The program lasts 11 months over three semesters that builds off of the student’s LPN degree.
 An online option will begin Fall 2022.
-The program is a campus based option and is only available to start each fall.
+The program is a campus-based option and is only available to start each fall.
 Upon completion of this program, graduates are eligible to take the NLCEX-RN (National Council Licensure Examination for Registered Nurses).
 Graduates of this program may apply to another college or a university to pursue a Bachelor’s degree in nursing after completing their AAS degree and becoming a registered nurse.

 The Registered Nursing program will accept a limited number of students in the fall of each year.
 Individuals interested in the program need to have a current unencumbered LPN license.

 - ATI-NCLEX-PN Comprehensive Predictor Score

 - GPA – most recent of 2.75 or better